 Many Japanese people are unaware of the dolphin slaughters taking place in one small pocket of Japan.
 The Cove, the documentary which exposed the practice to many outside Japan, was screened at only a handful of cinemas in Japan.
-Working with Japanese organisations, Australia for Dolphins is raising awareness of dolphin hunting in Japan, with the hope that this will lead to greater pressure on the Japanese government from within the country.
+Working with Japanese organisations, AFD is raising awareness of dolphin hunting in Japan, with the hope that this will lead to greater pressure on the Japanese government from within the country.

 One of our recent collaborations is with a grass-roots organisation in Japan called Fukushima Kids Dolphins Camp ('FKDC').
 The FKDC was created in 2014 by Tetsuo Nakahara and Toru Fujita to help sick kids recovering from the Fukushima disaster, as well as foster a love and respect for wild dolphins and the environment.

 As a result of the 2011 Fukushima nuclear disaster, many local families were exposed to harmful levels of radiation.
 Because they can’t move from their homes, they are forced to stay in the town and keep the windows closed.
 Children can’t play outside and obesity levels have soared.
 Sadly, over 100 children have also developed thyroid cancer as a result of the high-level radiation exposure.